Indoor air quality

 The control of pollutants depends on both tackling their sources and having adequate ventilation with 'fresh' outdoor air.
 BRE is actively involved in writing international standards for the measurement and control of indoor air pollutants.
 Our services are based on extensive experience in this area and include:

-Evaluating indoor air quality in homes, offices, hospitals, schools, etc. We undertake a wide range of measurements and carry out sampling and analysis within an accredited UKAS framework.
+Evaluating indoor air quality in homes, offices, hospitals, schools, etc. We undertake a wide range of measurements and carry out sampling and analysis.
+Our Indoor Air Quality laboratory is a UKAS accredited testing laboratory No. 0578.

 Measuring air exchange rates in buildings and advising on remedial actions.